BiAPoL/blog/ryan_savill/03_background_subtraction/readme.md

 In the [previous blog post](https://biapol.github.io/blog/02_intro_to_skimage) we saw how background subtraction can improve segmentation substantially.
 We will now take a more in depth look at how background subtraction works by showing the top-hat filter and Difference of Gaussian (DoG) filter, which both can achieve background subtraction.
 In general, we want to use background subtraction if there is a sharp signal (high localised intensity) we want to isolate from moderate signal that is evenly distributed in the background.
 Some simple functions allow us to find the background image and subtract it from our original image, only leaving the signals we want to isolate.

 ## Top-hat Filter
-This process is basically what a top-hat filter does.
-It takes the minimum of our original image, representing the background.
-The minimum is averaged over a window with a size that we have to choose.
-This size should be larger than our objects so that the filter chooses the minimum which lies between our signal of interest.
-This then gives us an approximation of the background.
+This process is basically [what a top-hat filter does](https://www.youtube.com/watch?v=0PP38Z0CNMI&t=800s).
+Under the hood we are applying two filters in series before subtracting this filtered image from our input image.
+The first filter we apply is a minimum filter, which finds the minimum intensity for a pixel in a neighbourhood defined by the filter size.
+This can be seen as an [erosion](https://homepages.inf.ed.ac.uk/rbf/HIPR2/erode.htm) of the image and returns part of the background.
+Afterwards, we apply a maximum filter to our minimum-filtered image, which sets a pixel to the maximum intensity value in a given neighbourhood.
+What we are doing now is a [dilation](https://homepages.inf.ed.ac.uk/rbf/HIPR2/dilate.htm) of the image to retrieve the whole background (since we eroded some of it).
 To demonstrate this, we will apply the filter to our maximum projection image from the [last post](https://biapol.github.io/blog/ryan_savill/01_intro_to_python/) which originates from a dataset acquired by Daniela Vorkel, Myers lab MPI CBG / CSBD:

 ```python
 from skimage import io, morphology